-If the corporation informs a change of address at the moment of filing the return, check the applicable box.
-Do not use the label and write the new address clearly and legible on the return.
+If the corporation informs a change of address at the moment of filing the return, check the applicable box, and write the new address clearly and legible.
 On the other hand, if the change of address is made at any other moment during the year, you must use Form SC 2898 (Change of Address).
 The same is available at the Forms and Publications Division, Office 603, of the Department of the Treasury in Old San Juan, or you may request it calling (787) 722-0216.
 Also you may obtain it accessing our webpage: www.hacienda.gobierno.pr.